cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V7.md

 **You can easily do a search/replace**.

 Note this a dirty, unsecure and error-prone solution, **you should *not* use it in production code**, and it could be removed in future versions.
+Also, it could raise warnings when linting, as this method as been flagged as deprecated.

 ## More documentation